LucasMolleman/Social_learning_in_a_system/README.md

 The code spits out some graphs that vary in the 'branching' parameter of the system, that is, how many children each trait has.
 In an extreme case, this is 1 (completely vertical tree).
 It can also be really high, which would mimic the 'atomic' view of culture.

+The plots on the right hand side show some statistics of the simulations.
+I will paste the highlights in our Google Doc: https://docs.google.com/document/d/1qHOuFOTePMNrP-CaSHHM_g8qRO4iG1nLKtA_NqiOhXQ/edit

 NB: learning is now overly simple.
 I will keep adding updates as I go along.

 Future steps: